kingparra/hpfp/15_-_monoid_semigroup/notes.rst

   color, and mixing any color with the exact opposite of that color (a color with opposite RGB and opacity values) results in clear.

+  ..
+An identity is a value with a special relationship
+  .. with an operation: it turns the operation into the
+  .. identity function.
+There are no identities without
+  .. operations.

 Monoid is the typeclass that generalizes these laws across types.